Pentagon shutters Hawaii fuel tank facility that left 6,000 sick

 The Pentagon has decided to permanently close a vast fuel tank facility in Hawaii that had sickened thousands of people.

-The facility had leaked petroleum into Pearl Harbor’s tap water, and left more than 6,000 people ill, the AP reported.
+The facility had leaked petroleum into Pearl Harbor’s tap water and left more than 6,000 people ill, the AP reported.

 Register for free to continue reading